Yamasee/skypath-ios-sdk/README.md

 ## SkyPath iOS SDK

-The world’s leading turbulence and auto-PIREPS data source.<br />
+The world’s leading turbulence and auto-PIREPs data source.<br />
 Improve safety and operational efficiency with real-time turbulence information by automatically sensing and sharing accurate, aircraft behavior via the iPad.

 ## Description